-General government expenses of the District decreased from the prior Fiscal Year by \$11,357.
+General government expenses of the District decreased between the past Fiscal Year and the current year by \$384,661 primarily due to the miscellaneous bond expenses incurred in 2017 with the refunding of debt.
 Physical environment expenses are mainly for landscaping, irrigation, utilities and maintenance costs.
-These expenses increased \$149,534 over prior year primarily due to debris removal and other expenses associated with Hurricane Irma.
-Transportation expenses, which relate primarily to street lighting electric bills, decreased by \$14,809 from the prior Fiscal Year.
+These expenses increased \$87,788 between the past Fiscal Year and the current year due to clean up and other expenditures associated with Hurricane Irma.
+Transportation expenses, which relate primarily to street lighting electric bills, increased by \$1,241 from the prior Fiscal Year.
 Interest on the long-term debt is the amount of interest paid to bondholders pertaining to the District's revenue bonds.
-Interest expense decreased \$62,302 compared to the prior year.
-The interest on the long-term debt will continue to decrease as the existing bond issues are paid off and because of the lower interest rates on the refunded debt.
-Depreciation expenses increased \$11,373.
-Total expenses increased \$72,439.
+Interest expense decreased \$391,843 compared to the prior year.
+The interest on the long-term debt will continue to decrease as the existing bond issues are paid off, and due to the lower interest rates on the refunding debt.
+Depreciation expense increased by \$19,208 which was due to additional capital assets in the amount of \$550,881 being added during 2017 Fiscal Year due to an aggressive mill and overlay road program.
+Total expenses decreased by \$668,267.